 ABOUT THE SHOW

-Eugene dreams of baseball and is trying to get his head around his new fondness for girls.
+Eugene dreams of baseball and is trying to get his head around his growing fondness for girls.
 But on top of that, he has to deal with the daily routine of his family life, which includes endless trips to the local store for his mom.

 Reinforced by Neil Simon’s quick-witted dialogue, with his customary humour and pathos, this bittersweet coming-of-age comedy captures the day-to-day life of a struggling household in late 1930s New York.